 - Vegan butter: For moisture and flavor.
 You could also try coconut oil.
 I use Earth Balance buttery sticks.

-Why yes, this one sure is!
-And it's vegan, too.
 In addition to whole grain flour healthin' up this gingerbread situation, it's also complete with a full cup of pumpkin puree.
 Veggie bread!
-Hello, vitamin A for our eye balls, disease-fighting phytochemicals, and fiber for days.
+Hello, vitamin A for our eye balls, disease-fighting phytochemicals, and filling fiber for days.

 Bonus points for being naturally sweetened with a mixture of pure maple syrup and molasses.
 Insanely delish with a hot mug of coffee or a chilly cup of almond milk.